ardaorkin/bounce-ball/README.md

-# Bounce Ball Game created with JS
+# Bounce Ball Game
+This game created with JS